ricobank/ricobank/README.md

     - `npm run build:all`
 - `FOUNDRY_PROFILE=lite npm test`

-To run js tests, with ipfs daemon running:
+To run js tests with `ipfs daemon` running:
 - `npm run js-test`

 To deploy from hardhat console: